OUR NUTRITIONAL APPROACH TO HEALTH PROBLEMS

 Today our society is experiencing a large increase in people suffering from chronic diseases such as heart disease, diabetes, and autoimmune disorders, just to mention a few.
 Often many of these conditions are the result of environmental exposures, stress, diet, and lifestyle changes that are taking place in our 'modern' society.
 Medicine, in treating the symptoms, often does not look for or address the causes.

-FUNCTIONAL INTEGRATIVE MEDICINE assesses the whole person, factoring in these aspects as well as utilizing laboratory testing, nutrition response testing, diet analysis and other diagnostic techniques.
+Assesses the whole person, factoring in these aspects as well as utilizing laboratory testing, nutrition response testing, diet analysis and other diagnostic techniques.
 From this we can identify both overt diseases as well as imbalances or abnormalities that prevent you from functioning at your optimal potential.
 Once identified, we employ natural therapeutic treatment interventions that may include botanical medicines (herbs), therapeutic diets, detoxification programs, stress reduction, or other programs, to bring the body back into balance.

 Also, we only treat those cases we believe we can help.
 If we don't believe we can help you we will refer you to an appropriate health care provider.